TheAxeC/ical-kuleuven/README.md

 	'objectid-year-phase-semester' : ['courseID'],
 },
 ```
-'user' is the username that is used to identify the courselist.
-The created ical file is also named: 'user.ics'.
+`user` is the username that is used to identify the courselist.
+The created ical file is also named: `user.ics`.

-'objectid' is the ID of the bachelor or master program.
+`objectid` is the ID of the bachelor or master program.

-'year' is the year from which you want to extract the schedule.
+`year` is the year from which you want to extract the schedule.

-'phase' is the phase of the program.
+`phase` is the phase of the program.
 Bachelors have 3 phases, most masters have 2 phases.

-'semester' is the semester in which the course is given.
+`semester` is the semester in which the course is given.

 ### Group list